codeplaysoftware/syclacademy/Code_Exercises/Exercise_06_Synchronization/README.md

 ### 1.)
 Waiting on events

-Take a look at the vector add applications using the buffer/accessor model in exercise 6 and the USM model in exercise 8, and familiarize yourself with how they call `wait` on returned `event`s to synchronize the completion of the work.
+Take a look at the vector add applications using the buffer/accessor and USM models in exercise 5, and familiarize yourself with how they call `wait` on returned `event`s to synchronize the completion of the work.

+i.e. q.submit(...).wait();

 ### 2.)
 Waiting on queues